DSchau/blog/src/pages/07-17-2017-getting-started-with-gatsby/index.md

 }
 ```

 Some explanation will be helpful here!
-An `options` object can be passed to a plugin, and we're passing the filesystem `path` (i.e. where our markdown files will be located), and then a `name` for the source files.
+An `options` object can be passed to a plugin, and we're passing the filesystem `path` (i.e. where our Markdown files will be located), and then a `name` for the source files.
 Now that Gatsby knows about our source files, we can begin applying some useful transformers to convert those files into usable data!

 ### Transformer plugins

-As mentioned, a transformer plugin takes some underlying data format that is not inherently usable in its current form (e.g. markdown, json, yaml, etc.), and transforms it into a format that Gatsby can understand, and that we can query against with GraphQL.
-Jointly, the filesystem source plugin will load file nodes (as markdown) off of our filesystem, and then the markdown transformer will take over and convert to usable HTML.
+As mentioned, a transformer plugin takes some underlying data format that is not inherently usable in its current form (e.g. Markdown, json, yaml, etc.), and transforms it into a format that Gatsby can understand, and that we can query against with GraphQL.
+Jointly, the filesystem source plugin will load file nodes (as Markdown) off of our filesystem, and then the Markdown transformer will take over and convert to usable HTML.

-We'll only be using one transformer plugin (for markdown), so let's get that installed.
+We'll only be using one transformer plugin (for Markdown), so let's get that installed.

 - [gatsby-transformer-remark][gatsby-transformer-remark]
-  - Uses the [remark][remark] markdown parser to transform .md files on disk into HTML; additionally this transformer can optionally take plugins to further extend functionality--e.g. add syntax highlighting with `gatsby-remark-prismjs`, `gatsby-remark-copy-linked-files` to copy relative files specified in markdown, `gatsby-remark-images` to compress images and add responsive images with `srcset`, etc.
+  - Uses the [remark][remark] Markdown parser to transform .md files on disk into HTML; additionally this transformer can optionally take plugins to further extend functionality--e.g. add syntax highlighting with `gatsby-remark-prismjs`, `gatsby-remark-copy-linked-files` to copy relative files specified in markdown, `gatsby-remark-images` to compress images and add responsive images with `srcset`, etc.

 The process should be familiar by now, install and then add to config.